Course Code : MS - 2

 At Zensar and L&T Infotech

-As a result of competency mapping, all the HR processes like talent induction, appraisals and training yield much better results
+As a result of competency mapping, all the HR processes like talent induction, appraisals and training yield much better results | Competency mapping helps identify the success criteria required for individuals to be successful in their roles |

 Zensar has a behavioural competency model which is based on various job roles in the organisation.
 D'Silva describes the process of implementation:

-• Having defined the various job roles, a focused study was initiated where job role holders were interviewed on the critical incident method and the data of success-critical factors was collated.
+- Having defined the various job roles, a focused study was initiated where job role holders were interviewed on the critical incident method and the data of success-critical factors was collated.

-• The job roles and deliverables were finalised on the basis of the competencies derived from the data.
+- The job roles and deliverables were finalised on the basis of the competencies derived from the data.
 This data was further analysed, and on the basis of this competencies that had an impact on the job roles and deliverables were finalised.

-• After identifying the competencies, a job analysis exercise was carried out where the importance level of every competency was ascertained before freezing the competency model.
+- After identifying the competencies, a job analysis exercise was carried out where the importance level of every competency was ascertained before freezing the competency model.

 For team leaders and project managers, the company also runs development centres in-house; here, individuals are profiled on behavioural competencies required for their position.
 "This process creates awareness in the individual about his behavioural traits in detail, and helps him chalk out an individual development plan.
 Development centres help map an individual's potential, which is useful to both the individual and the organisation.
 All management development programmes are also fine-tuned to address the specific competency needs at different levels," explains D'Silva, adding that the 360-degree feedback has also been designed on the competency model, enabling managers to get feedback from their teams.
 This feedback is based on the rating of the competencies which are an integral part of their managerial skill-set.